SeHwanYoo/SeHwanYoo/README.md

 ## Hi there 👋

 - 🌱 Education :
-  * Notrhing learnt from a book
+  * Nothing learnt from a book

 <!--
 **SeHwanYoo/SeHwanYoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.